The Street just Disappeared

 A friend of mine, Tom Jones (not the singer), used to go to the 4th Avenue Theater nearly every weekend and then go grab a shirt or pair of pants at our favorite store on 4th avenue.

-I was standing in front of the 4th Avenue Theater on good Friday when the 1964 Alaska earthquake hit.
-I grabbed onto a streetlamp post.
+I was standing in front of the 4th Avenue Theater on good Friday when the earthquake changed our day.
+I grabbed a streetlamp post and held on tight.

 The street was like a wave of water, and you would lose sight of the buildings down the street behind a wave of pavement, and then you would see them again.